hazizz/hazizz_mobile/README.md

-# hazizz_flutter
+# flutter_hazizz

-The Hazizz mobile app written in Flutter
+A new Flutter application.

 ## Getting Started